marcoimbee/py-faas/README.md

 # What
 PyFaaS is a minimal, lightweight, and easy to use Python library for remote function execution (FaaS, Function as a Service).
-Upon deploying a function to a worker, the user is able to then invoke the function to be executed on such worker, receiving back the result.
+Upon deploying a function to a Worker, the user is able to then invoke the function to be executed on such a Worker, receiving back the result.
+A Director is in charge of routing the requests from clients to Workers and vice-versa.

 # Disclaimer
 In a FaaS framework, security is of course one of the main concerns to be addressed. <br>
 A proper FaaS library that allows clients to remotely requests functions execution would, more or less, follow the following workflow:
-1) Client requests function execution to server/worker
+1) Client requests function execution to server/Worker
-2) Server/worker validates such a request
+2) Server/Worker validates such a request
 3) Spawns a container (or reuses one of a controlled pool)
 4) Executes function in the containerized environment
 5) Returns to the client the function result/eventual errors